leonism/gemika_seo_audit_gem/README.md

 ```

-### Additional Considerations:
-- **Documentation and Examples**: The README provides clear examples on how to use the gem in various scenarios, which helps developers to integrate and utilize the gem effectively.
-- **Testing**: Encourage adding tests for the gem in the README under a potential "Development" or "Testing" section to guide contributors on how to run and write tests.

-This README follows the Ruby community's conventions for gem documentation, providing a thorough introduction to the gem's capabilities, instructions for installation, examples of usage, and integration guides for popular frameworks like Rails and Jekyll.

-# GemikaSeoAuditGem

-Welcome to your new gem!
-In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
-Put your Ruby code in the file `lib/gemika_seo_audit_gem`.
-To experiment with that code, run `bin/console` for an interactive prompt.

-TODO: Delete this and the text above, and describe your gem

-## Installation

-Install the gem and add to the application's Gemfile by executing:

-    $ bundle add gemika_seo_audit_gem

-If bundler is not being used to manage dependencies, install the gem by executing:

-    $ gem install gemika_seo_audit_gem

-## Usage

-TODO: Write usage instructions here

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake spec` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.